Contents:

 Despite what the name suggests, a gap year does not need to last exactly one year.
 You may need more time to achieve a time-consuming goal or less time to fit it in before the next stage in your career.
 The key thing to be mindful of is avoiding an unexplained gap in your CV.
 It’s important to be able to account for all your time with gap year experiences and explain their benefits.

-Therefore, this article aims to explain why you, as a STEM student, can take a gap year, when the best time to take a gap year is, what you can do during your gap year and the benefits of a gap year to your future in STEM.
+This article aims to explain why you, as a STEM student, can take a gap year, when the best time to take a gap year is, what you can do during your gap year and the benefits of a gap year to your future in STEM.
 By the end, you should feel confident about whether a gap year is right for you and have plenty of gap year ideas!

 When can I take a gap year?

 A gap year can be taken at various stages in your life, and more than once if you wish!
 The most common age range to take a gap year is 18–24 years old, with between 183,000 and 232,000 individuals in this age group taking a gap year in 2023.
-It’s important to choose the right timing for your gap year to avoid disrupting your learning or work life.
+It’s important to choose the right timing for your gap year to avoid disrupting your academic or work life.
 The best time to take a gap year is typically during natural study breaks.

 Here, you will find answers to the common questions surrounding taking a gap year at each of the three main natural study breaks in a typical STEM education: